 - The US Environmental Protection Agency and others commissioned the National Multifamily Sub-metering and Allocation Billing Program Study which investigates the effectiveness of sub-metering water in MURBS in various U.S. cities, reporting 15% water savings in buildings with sub-metering. - A UBC SEEDS study, Effectiveness of multi-family hot and cold water sub-metering of buildings in UNA neighborhoods, found that sub-metering provided water savings in UBC REAP buildings. - The UBC Green Building Action Plan (GBAP) provides goals and policy resources for the Water component area in residential buildings

-- Letter signed by the Mechanical Engineer declaring that requirements will be met. - Location and description of the metering system.
+• Letter signed by the Mechanical Engineer declaring that requirements will be met.